virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `cp` - target node group
 - `onAfterScaleOut` - event that triggers the action after adding a new compute node
 - `onAfterRestartNode` - event that triggers the action after restarting *apache2* compute nodes
-- `onAfterResetNodePassword` - event that triggers the action after resetting a password for the first compute node in the layer
+- `onAfterResetNodePassword` - event that triggers the action after resetting a password from the first compute node in the layer

 ## Events Execution Sequence